-The claim comprises three broad features: (1) an mRNA composition (i.e., an mRNA vaccine); (2) the use of a betacoronavirus spike protein or subunit thereof as an antigen (i.e., including known targets for a vaccine);6 and (3) formulation of the mRNA in lipid particles.
+The '127 patent claims a combination of disclosed technologies.
+Claim 1 is directed to a method comprising three broad features: (1) administration of an mRNA composition (i.e., an mRNA vaccine) to induce an immune response; (2) using a betacoronavirus spike protein or subunit thereof as an antigen (i.e., including known targets for a vaccine); and (3) formulation of the mRNA in lipid particles made of four know lipid components according to broad lipid ranges.
 (Ex.
 1002, ¶¶14-19; Ex.
 1004, ¶¶45-47.)

-The claims that depend from claim 1 recite various attributes that add nothing to patentability-for example, that the mRNA composition includes known structural components (claims 4-6) and/or uridine modifications previously disclosed in the art (claims 8-10), or includes known specific lipid components at known ratio ranges (claims 11-12).
-The second independent claim (claim 16), as well as the claims that depend therefrom (claims 17 and 20) recite the same added
+The claims that depend from claim 1 recite various attributes that add nothing to patentability-i.e., that the mRNA vaccine induces an antibody response (claim 3), is administered intramuscularly (claim 6), includes known structural components (claims 7-9), and/or uridine modifications previously disclosed in the art (claims 11-13).
+The second independent claim (claim 17) and the claims that depend therefrom (claims 18 and 20) recite the same features.
+(Ex.
+1001 at 741:11-742:44.)